gary-archer/oauth.apisample.nodejs/README.md

 ## Behaviour

-The final OAuth secured Node.js API code sample, referenced in my blog at https://authguidance.com:
+The final OAuth secured Node.js API code sample:

 - The API has a fictional business area of `investments`, but simply returns hard coded data
 - The API takes finer control over OAuth and claims to enable the best security with good manageability